 Yemen’s cholera epidemic and humanitarian crisis have been exacerbated by civil unrest, the government’s defunding of the public health department, and the lack of accessible essential supplies in various regions.
 This combined with the limited healthcare personnel and aid workers has amplified the need for humanitarian aid.

 Despite the dangers, the multiple warnings from embassies, and even the concerns from people on the ground, James travelled to Yemen in order to capture the crisis in person so that more people can witness and understand the obstacles they face every day.
 James arrived in Yemen and was immediately impacted by the state of the country.
-He witnessed men walking around in bullet proof vests and guarding their lives and families with guns, but with no intention to fight.
-He observed people suffering from a lack of food, medicine, supplies and most importantly the world’s support.
-Unarmed and vulnerable children have grown up understanding famine, loss and suffering.
+He witnessed men walking around in bulletproof vests and guarding their lives and families with guns, but with no intention to fight.
+He observed people suffering from a lack of food, medicine, supplies, and most importantly the world’s support.
+Unarmed and vulnerable children have grown up understanding famine, loss, and suffering.
 Pharmacies have been closed, water is scarce, and supplies is stalled at the border for weeks at a time.
 Even when the international community proclaims there is a ceasefire, conflict still exists.
 The media has covered the pain and obstacles Yemeni’s have faced, but they have largely forgotten what is important.
 In a country that is plagued with conflict and fear, the people are what makes Yemen such an incredible place deserving the world’s attention and support.

-As William Wilberforce once said, “”having heard all of this you may choose to look the other way, but you can never again say that you did not know”.
-On the ground, James has done something that organisations and the media have missed – he captured the humanity and hope that has survived albeit the devastating loss the country has suffered.
+As William Wilberforce once said, “having heard all of this you may choose to look the other way, but you can never again say that you did not know”.
+On the ground, James has done something that organizations and the media have missed – he captured the humanity and hope that has survived albeit the devastating loss the country has suffered.
 Our objective is to create ripples of hope to combat the humanitarian crisis.
 We hope that when people ask “Why Yemen?” you can continue creating those ripples until communities come together to protect what matters – the people who have been forgotten.